 Improvement of statistical analysis skills

 Learning how to submit articles and papers to Scientific Journals

+Weekly Update: brief list of what you worked on during the week, what you plan on doing for the following week: aim for submitting every Monday, when we have weekly check-in.

 What key tasks will you need to accomplish, and by when, to complete your project?
 (List at least five)